hamed-shirbandi/MvcPagedList.Core/README.md

 # How to use ?

-First install package from nuget And then be sure that following style and scripts defined in bower.json and linked to your layout.cshtml
+First install package from nuget And then be sure that following style and scripts are defined in bower.json and linked to your layout.cshtml
 ```code
 {
   "name": "asp.net",